CSM Jiul Petroșani: 1919–1937: Foundation and early years

-Road to Divizia A (1930–1937)

 Due to the popularity of Divizia A, which began in 1932–33, a second league, Divizia B, was established.
-The 1934-35 season began with five series based on geographic criteria.
+The 1934–35 season began with five series based on geographic criteria.
 Jiul Petroșani was ranked 1st in the second series of Divizia B's first season.
 Rules at the time stated that a promotion tournament would be held between the winners of the five series.
-Jiul Petroșani won the tournament and went on to play a promotion/relegation playoff game against the bottom-ranked team, AMEFA Arad, in Divizia A, finishing 0-2 at Arad and 0-0 at home.
+Jiul Petroșani won the tournament and went on to play a promotion/relegation playoff game against the bottom-ranked team, AMEFA Arad, in Divizia A, finishing 0–2 at Arad and 0–0 at home.
 Jiul Petroșani's top players at this point included Gusti Emerich, Géza Medve, Remus Radu, Szulle, Gheorghe Péterffy, and Gheorghe Vâjdea.

-The 1936-37 season came with the introduction of Divizia C, the third tier, meaning that four teams from the two series in Divizia B were promoted.
+The 1936–37 season came with the introduction of Divizia C, the third tier, meaning that four teams from the two series in Divizia B were promoted.
 These teams were Phoenix Baia Mare, Vulturii Textila Lugoj, Olimpia Satu Mare, and Jiul Petroșani.
 Coach Rudolf Jeny led the team, including players Kiss, Bredan, Zastulka, and Gheorghe Vâjdea, into the club's first season in Divizia A.